crazyyy/wp-framework/wordpress/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

+= 5.0.2 =

+Release Date: July 13th, 2017

+* Only load babel polyfill if it hasn't been loaded by another plugin yet.
+* Adds a feature toggle to disable the link counter tool & link columns.
+* Fixes a compatibility issue with WordPress 4.6.
+* Fixes an issue where the link columns would disappear after quick-editing a post.

+= 5.0.1 =

+Release Date: July 6th, 2017

+* Fixes a fatal error that could occur when trying to save a post that <a>-tags with invalid URLs in them.

-= 4.7.0 =
+= 5.0.0 =

-Release Date: May 2nd, 2017
+Release Date: July 6th, 2017

+* Bugfixes
+	* Fixes a bug where images via `https` were not working, props [Jannik Zschiesche](https://github.com/apfelbox).
+	* Fixes a bug where the whip notification can be shown multiple times.

 * Enhancements
+	* Introduces a module that counts links in the content.
-	* Adds transition words for Italian.
+	* Adds Flesch Reading for Italian.
+	* Changes 'page title' to 'seo title' in the snippet preview.
+ 	* Changes recommended maximum sentence length for Italian from 20 to 25 words, based on more in-depth research.
+ 	* Implements the extracted version of the Algolia Search which is now present in `yoast-components`.
-	* Adds a new check in the analysis for the presence of at least one internal link.
+ 	* Adds a banner for the structured data course.

+ * Under the hood
+ 	* Introduces a database table to keep track of the linking structure.
+If the table cannot be created, a notification will be shown.
+ 	* When there are posts or pages to reindex, a notice will be shown.

+= 4.9.0 =

+Release Date: June 7th, 2017

 * Bugfixes
+	* Fixes a bug where there were certain assessments missing when switching to cornerstone content.
-	* Fixes a bug where the `_yst_is_cornerstone` meta value was not prefixed, causing some themes/plugins to output this meta value.
+	* Fixes a bug where the configuration wizard button was visible for users who didn't have enough rights to access the configuration wizard.
-	* Fixes a bug where style and script elements were parsed for the prominent words.
+	* Fixes a bug where the column `ID` was ambiguous, causing an SQL error.
-	* Fixes a bug where the cursor pointer was in front of the metabox.
+	* Fixes a bug where the category URL in the sitemap was encoded twice.

-= 4.6.0 =

-Release Date: April 11th, 2017
+	* Fixes a bug where an old upgrade notice is not removed.

 * Enhancements
-	* Improves a language string, props [Sören Wrede](https://github.com/Soean).
-	* Improves the configuration wizard with clear information about the configuration.
-	* Adds the ability to mark posts as cornerstone content.

-* Bugfixes
-	* Fixes an issue in combination with WooCommerce 3.0 where the plugins would load incompatible select2 versions.
+	* Removes the noodp advanced robots meta value as it is no longer used.
+	* Loads the translations only when the configuration wizard endpoint is called, instead of every time `rest_api_init` is called.

 = Earlier versions =